Continued from: Day 2

 Adding to the ambiance, mosquitoes gleefully reveled in my presence, coming from miles around for the chance to feast on the only warm-blooded creature in the vicinity.
 Insect repellant only works so well when it is continually wiped away by wet leaves.
 While I didn’t see any moose, all along the grassy parts of the trail I found obvious signs of their sleeping forms in large, round depressions in the wet grass.
 These depressions were everywhere, to an unnerving degree, making me feel surrounded though I surprisingly saw no animals other than a single snowshoe hare on Lookout Louise Trail.
 This again made me think about the rising number of moose on Isle Royale due to the decline of its wolves.
 If the NPS does not opt to bring new wolves here, the moose are going to decimate the island and start dying of starvation.

 In a few spots on the bare rock of the Greenstone Ridge, I saw scat that at first glance looked like wolf, but was likely from a fox.
-I wanted to believe that there were a few secret, deep-cover wolves out there, roaming nearby but unseen in the Fog, perhaps acting as my spirit guides and preventing me from going too far astray.
+I wanted to believe that there were a few secret, deep-cover wolves still out there, roaming nearby but unseen in the Fog, perhaps acting as my spirit guides and preventing me from going too far astray.
 But sometimes a turd is just a turd.

 |A metaphor for this hike|